NURSING 3006 - Nursing in Complex Settings (Maternity and Paediatrics)

 The full timetable of all activities for this course can be accessed from Course Planner.

-4. Apply their knowledge of the human body in the interpretation of health-related scenarios encountered in day-to-day living and pertaining to paediatric patients.
+3. Apply their knowledge of the human body in the interpretation of health-related scenarios in relation to maternal and paediatric patients.

-6. Demonstrate skills to perform an assessment of a newborn, infant child and adolescent
+4. Develop skills to perform an assessment of a newborn, infant, child and adolescent.

 University Graduate Attributes